With FigJam’s work plans, flow charts, and Gantt chart makers, craft a solid project schedule that carries your team across the finish line.

 The Gantt chart is a type of bar chart used for project planning that typically lists tasks and responsibilities on its vertical axis and time intervals on its horizontal axis.
 The chart stretches from the start date of a project to its completion, with horizontal bars that correspond with each task and activity and its duration.

 So what is a Gantt chart used for, and why is it important?
+Gantt charts are popular project management tools for a reason.
 Teams use these schedules to gain a birds’ eye view of the project progress.
 With a zoomed-out perspective, they can track when they’ll need to devote time and resources to certain milestones or events.

 To make a Gantt chart, list your project tasks along the left side of your chart, moving from the top of the chart downward making it easy to visualize any task dependency.
 Then list time intervals as specific dates (June 1, July 1, August 1) or as week numbers (Week 1, Week 2, Week 3) across the top of your chart.

 Place horizontal bars within the chart to display the start and end dates for each task.
 Once you’ve assigned a time interval for each task, you’ll have a framework for when your tasks will begin and when they should be completed.
 To make things pop, give each bar a different color.